gcallah/work/chaps/weber.md

 In any case, although there are problems and puzzles, and Weber's work, this survey of his critics demonstrates that the "Protestant hypothesis" is still alive and kicking.

+[^1]: Engels himself was much more sophisticated on this point than many subsequent Marxists, writing:

+"Marks and I are ourselves partly to blame for the fact that younger writers sometimes lay more stress on the economic side than is due to it.
+We had to emphasize this main principle in opposition to our adversaries...
+And we had not always the time, the place or the opportunity to allow the other elements involved in the interaction to come into their rights."
+(1936: ?)

 ## Bibliography